aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-excel-charts/custom-chart-templates/_index.md

 // Your data population code here
 ```

+> **Pro tip:** Use `Cells` collection to write arrays or pull data from a database for true dynamic generation.

-### Step 4: Creating a Chart
+### Step 4: Create a Bar Chart (Java Excel Chart Example)

-Now, let's create a chart and customize it according to your needs.
-You can choose from various chart types such as bar charts, line charts, pie charts, and more.
-Here's an example of creating a bar chart:
+With the data in place, insert a bar chart and position it on the sheet.

 ```java
 // Add a chart to the worksheet